richonguzman/LoRa_APRS_NRF52840/README.md

 Go into each of the provided links for downloading .uf2 files and get the configuration instructions for each Firmware installation.

 SPONSOR / PAYPAL

-if you want to delete previous configuration , drag "NRF52840_DeleteConfig.uf2" into the folder/virtual disk when boards is in boot loader mode.

-- 2024.09.18 Battery Calculations Fix and full Configuration for Station and LoRa settings added.
-- 2024.09.17 Battery Pins correction proposal
-- 2024.09.15 Alpha